paulm17/raikou/README.md

    the Classes API and Styles API is
    <a href="https://v7.mantine.dev/styles/styles-performance#inline-styles">very
    slow</a>.
+3. Mantine keeps the theme in state via context.
+Due to how server components work, the theme is derived from tailwind.
+On the client side it is stored in a window variable.
-3. Issues may be closed due to the fork author not having free time.
+4. Issues may be closed due to the fork author not having free time.
 If an issue is very important, please consider implementing a PR.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>